Do I too need to hear Jesus' probing question to his disciples regarding their faith?

 The crashing waves spilled water into the boat.
 The high winds threatened to tear away the sails.
-Then suddenly a Man stood up in the bow of that fishing boat and ordered the storm to cease.
+Then, a Man stood up in the bow of that fishing boat and ordered the storm to cease.

 Ordered?
 What a puny gesture that must have seemed to the rest of the men in the boat.
 They were experienced seamen working desperately to stay afloat.
 They sensed how much at the mercy of that storm they were.

-But scarcely had the orders left that Man's mouth when the storm ended like a curtain dropping at the end of a play.
+But scarcely had the orders left that Man's mouth when the storm ended like a curtain coming down at the end of a play.

-We, too, want to demand of these men: "Where was and is your faith?"
+We, too, sometimes want to demand of those men: "Where was and is your faith?"
 After all, they'd been with Jesus for some time now.
 They'd seen something of His extraordinary, supernatural abilities, power and wisdom.

 Yet I'm afraid that far too often we're as guilty as they were in being afraid of perishing in the storms and problems of life.

 We know of Jesus' power over the devils of Gadarea, of how a woman touched only His garment and yet was healed.
 For the men in the boat that day those miracles hadn't yet occurred.
 We know of Jesus' resurrection from the dead.
 His disciples didn't yet.
-But Jesus taught they had seen and experienced enough already.
-He asked them without hesitation: "Where is your faith?"
+Even so, Jesus seemed to think they had seen and experienced enough already.
+So, without hesitation, He asked them: "Where is your faith?"

 From our perspective, we should expect His miracle-working presence and power today.
-Through His Holy Spirit, Jesus continues to do things which cause us to be surprised at His goodness.
+Through His Holy Spirit, Jesus continues to do things that cause us to be surprised.

-Yet there are times when this Lord of nature, this mighty Healer, this Master over demonic power must quietly ask even us: "Where is your faith?"
+Yet, aren't there times when this Lord of nature, this mighty Healer, this Master over demonic power must gently ask even us: "Where is your faith?"

 The Holy Spirit once used a youth group president to put that question to me.

 We were in a church board meeting grappling with having to pay the interest on a short-term loan.
-A few months before, the little congregation had taken a giant leap of faith in purchasing a parsonage.
+A few months before, the little congregation had taken a giant leap of faith in purchasing a home for the pastoral family to live in.
 Now, in the storms of life, Satan was making that decision look like a foolhardy one.

 In a moment of quiet, we all sat looking at the floor.
 Then Nita Alderson said firmly: "I believe the Lord would have us pay off the whole loan this year."